AY2223S1-CS2103T-T09-4/tp-clone-for-cs2101UG/docs/UserGuide_CS2101.md

 **Teacher's Pet** will reduce the student's owed amount by the amount paid.

-Format: `pay INDEX-s AMOUNT_PAID`
+Format: `pay INDEX-S AMOUNT_PAID`

-- Indicates that the student at a specified `INDEX-s` has paid.
+- Indicates that the student at a specified `INDEX-S` has paid.
 - The index refers to the index number shown in the [Schedule List](#ui-overview) (bottom right).
 - The index must be a positive integer. e.g., `1, 2, 3, ...`.
 - The amount paid must be an integer and cannot be negative. e.g., `0, 1, 2, ...`.